Some of the links in this post may be affiliate links.

 3. As far as lighting goes, turn on your light stand as soon as you sow the seeds.
 You don’t want your seeds germinating in the dark and then risk them becoming weak and spindly because there is no light!

-Ideally, you’ll want an adjustable light stand so that you can adjust the distance between the bulbs and your seedlings.
+Ideally, you’ll want an adjustable light stand so that you can adjust the distance between the bulbs and your seedlings as they grow.
 Another option is to hang your fixture on chains and you can adjust it that way.
+I like to keep the grow light approximately 4 inches or so above the seedlings.
+You want them close to produce strong growth.

 Otherwise, you can also elevate your containers with something underneath them as a last resort.
 You want your light bulbs to be as close to the tops of the seedlings as possible, but without touching them!